 The proliferation and increased awareness of language varieties in the public domain has led to a corresponding growth of interest among professional students of language.
-In the forefront of this trend are the stylisticians. sociolinguists, ethnographers of speaking, textlinguists, teachers of English for special purposes, and many others whose activities in this domain as yet have no name.
-The trend has already exercised some influence on contemporary critical studies - for example, in the Language Library series, there is Blake (1981) on non-standard language in English literature, Elliott (1984) on Hardy's use of dialect, Bolton (1984) on Orwell's language in relation to the presentday, Phillips (1984) on social variation in language in Victorian England, and Chapman (1984) on the relationship between phonetic and graphic forms of representation in literature.
-It is evident that at no previous time has there been such a range of man-power investigating language variety.
+In the forefront of this trend are the stylisticians, sociolinguists, ethnographers of speaking, textlinguists, teachers of English for special purposes, and many others whose activities in this domain as yet have no name.
+The trend has already exercised some influence on contemporary critical studies - as can be seen in the direction taken by the Language Library series (published by Blackwell), which contains many books of the "language of" type.
+It is evident that at no previous time has there been such a range of person-power investigating language variety.
 Nor has there ever been such a range of technical apparatus available to enable language descriptions to be made and interpreted.
 When we recall that such essential pieces of linguistic equipment as the tape-recorder were not invented until the 1940s, it is all the more noteworthy that we now have accessible in computational form enough data about the spoken and written varieties of English to keep several generations of linguists happily occupied.

-And surely this is the major difference between past and present studies of linguistic fashion!
-Whatever the "language of the age" was when Wordsworth and Coleridge were alive, we shall never know.
+And surely this is the major difference between past and present studies of linguistic fashion?
+Whatever the "language of the age" was when Gray and Wordsworth were alive, we shall never know.
 But it is likely that the present-day language of the age - or at least a fair piece of it - has already been captured alive.
 When enough time has gone by, it will be possible to make the first ever systematic empirical diachronic investigation of speech.
 By then the literature which this age gave rise to will have been written and evaluated.
 At that point, therefore, it ought to be possible to select important features of literary expression and see whether they correlate in any interesting way with trends in general language use.
-Retrospectively, if there is a clear positive or negative correlation between the language of the age and the language of its literature, it ought to show up.
+Retrospectively, if there is a clear positive or negative correlation between the language of an age and the language of its literature, it ought to show up.